Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 The Ruins

-Noticeable on walls are carved M’s placed sideways.
-This proves the tale that the house was dedicated to Maria Braga.
+Noticeable on walls are carved letter M’s placed sideways, indicating that it was dedicated to Maria Braga.
 And since the story is pretty similar to that of Taj Mahal in India, the mansion became popularly known as the Taj Mahal of Negros.
-I just hoped Maria Braga lived long enough to see how much her husband appreciated her.
-XD
+I just wished Maria Braga lived long enough to see how much her husband appreciated her.

 So what made the foundations still standing after the mansion was set on fire by the United States guerilla fighters during World War 2?
 According to the very entertaining tour guide, the house was built using oversized steel bars and A-grade mixture of concrete which includes egg whites!
 Just imagine how many eggs were used to build the mansion.
-Lol.
-XD The wealth of the owner is clearly visible on the tiles used as well, a type of floor tiles imported from Europe.
+The wealth of the owner is clearly visible on the tiles used as well.
+The floor tiles were imported from Europe.

 My sister and I in front of the Ruins